Learning Culture

 5. Evaluate performance based on learning

-Having set the deadline-driven learning goals, you need to determine how to evaluate performance.
-This requires clear-cut criteria, much like you’d use to evaluate any other type of business performance.
+Having set deadline-driven learning goals, you need to determine how to evaluate performance.
+This requires clear-cut metrics, much like you’d use to evaluate any other business performance.

-You need evidence an employee is growing, for their sake and to ensure your company is meeting its learning culture mission statement.
+You need evidence for individual employee development, for their sake, and to ensure your company is meeting its learning culture mission statement.
 Creating performance-based evaluations helps you gather that evidence.

 Once goals are set, measure the employee’s performance in relation to those goals.
 While learning should be a fun, rewarding experience, you can still measure learning progress by examining a few key areas: